Perspective | A college football team’s home-field advantage isn’t worth a public health crisis

 “A game is a perfect setup for aerosolization, just like a choir practice,” Huey said by phone Wednesday.
 “You’ve got people singing fight songs.
 You’ve got people yelling and cheering simultaneously.
 They chant.
 You high-five strangers.
 There are many things that increase the risk of being in a closely packed crowd that make a stadium even more at-risk than a closely packed crowd watching a movie.”

-Let’s think about what Mullen said following the Gators’ loss last week in College Station, Tex., where officials allowed roughly 25,000 fans into a stadium that seats 102,733.
+With news of the positive tests of both Saban and Alabama Athletic Director Greg Byrne announced Wednesday evening, plus the postponement of Florida-LSU, let’s think about what Mullen said following the Gators’ loss last week in College Station, Tex., where officials allowed roughly 25,000 fans into a stadium that seats 102,733.
 Mullen’s reaction wasn’t, “I hope they’re safe.”
 It was, rather, “That’s a competitive disadvantage.”

 “Absolutely want to see 90,000 in The Swamp,” he said, well before his team’s covid-19 outbreak.
 “I don’t think the section behind our bench, I didn’t see an empty seat.
 It was packed.
 The student section, there must have been 50,000 behind our bench going crazy.”